-According to the experts over at Clorox, they state, cleaning removes dust, debris, and dirt from surfaces.
+According to the experts over at Clorox, cleaning removes dust, debris, and dirt from surfaces.
 You can do this by scrubbing, washing, or rinsing.
-They go on to say, disinfecting destroys or inactivates both the bacteria and viruses.
-Clearly, there’s a difference between the two methods.
+They say that disinfecting destroys or inactivates both bacteria and viruses.
+However, there’s a difference between the two methods.

 More so, Clorox says, we should make sure we disinfect and not sanitize surfaces.
 Approved by the EPA, disinfectant products kill viruses on hard surfaces.
-Plus, when we clean, we always want to clean with disinfecting products proven to kill these germs on hard surfaces in our homes.
+Plus, we always want to clean with disinfecting products proven to kill these germs on hard surfaces in our homes when we clean.

 When Disinfecting Your Kitchen, All Cleaning Products Are Not The Same

-Personally, I like using Clorox Zero Splash Bleach Crystals.
+I like using Clorox Zero Splash Bleach Crystals.
 These crystals allow you to enjoy the same great Clorox Bleach liquid in a form that’s easier than ever to use.
 And there’s no more worrying about bleach spills or splashes as well.
-For easy disinfecting clean ups, Clorox Clean-Up Cleaner Spray with Bleach works great!
+For easy disinfecting clean-ups, Clorox Clean-Up Cleaner Spray with Bleach works great!

-During these challenging times, if your local stores don’t have any disinfecting products available, you can always shop online to find some.
+If your local stores don’t have any disinfecting products available during these challenging times, you can always shop online to find some.
 If you can’t find any online, you can always resort to making some disinfecting wipes yourself!
 Either way, always check the products when disinfecting your kitchen.

 Make Sure You Clean All Surfaces When You Disinfect Your Kitchen

 When it comes to cleaning, it’s always a good idea to make a checklist first.
-Having a useful checklist ensures you won’t miss all of the essential areas when disinfecting your kitchen.
+A useful list ensures you won’t miss all essential areas when disinfecting your kitchen.